bullintheserver/linuxstudysessions/topic2.md

     - Common tool in most programming languages
 - Two types in most Linux shells
     - Local variables
-        - Avaiable to current shell process only
+        - Available to current shell process only
         - Not inherited by sub processes
     - Environment variables
         - Available in specific shell sessions and in sub processes spawned from that shell session